vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 We cleaned the Preferences dialog a little and reordered options in a  more logical manner.
 The Color Management page was redesigned following both internal and user-visible changes in relevant parts of GIMP (see below), and the _Snap Distance_ options have been moved to a dedicated _Snapping_ page.

-Additionally, it is now possible to configure the size of undo step previews in the Undo dialog via the _Preferences_ dialog, which was previously only possible by manually editing GIMP’s configuration file GIMP's configuration file before, by a complete oversight on our part.
+Additionally, it is now possible to configure the size of undo step previews in the Undo dialog via the _Preferences_ dialog, which was previously only possible by manually editing GIMP’s configuration file GIMP's configuration file, by a complete oversight on our part.

 The startup splash screen now features a pulsing progress bar to indicate that GIMP is not frozen.
 This, as well as initializing fontconfig in the background (also a new feature in 2.9.4), is meant to address a common issue where rebuilding the fonts cache (or building it for the first time) can take a lot of time hence making an impression that GIMP freezes at startup.
 We acknowledge that this is a workaround.
 Fixing the actual reason involves hacking on fontconfig.
 If you are interested, there is a [bug report](https://bugs.freedesktop.org/show_bug.cgi?id=64766) on that.